What is Polkadot?

 Conviction Voting

 DOT holders can multiply their voting power by locking tokens for longer periods.
-6x conviction means your vote counts 6 times more, but your DOT is locked for 224 days after the vote ends.
+6x conviction means your vote counts 6 times more, but your DOT is locked for 224 days after the vote ends, creating liquidity, timing, and governance-outcome risk if market conditions, staking needs, or network rules change.

 The Polkadot Ecosystem